vidhyal/WitchMusic/README.md

 If you'd like to see how this works and check out the results, follow the instructions given below :-

-1. Make sure your system has all of the following software/packages required and enough disk space:-
+1. Make sure your system has all of the following software/packages required and enough disk space -

 	a.
 Python 2.7.11

 	b.
 Python packages: pytables, h5py, scipy, numpy, scikit-learn, scikit-neuralnetwork, python-matplotlib

-2. Extract the folder "data" from the dataset and store it in the current working directory.
+2. Extract the folder "data" from the dataset and store it in the current working directory

 3. Download this project, extract all the files in your current working directory

-4. Execute the file AutoRun.py.
+4. Execute the file AutoRun.py

 ##Bibliography